 Most states have a State Pharmacy Assistance Program (SPAP) to help certain people pay for prescription drugs.
 Some SPAPs may require you to get Medicare drug coverage, and then they'll cover the prescription drug costs that Medicare doesn't cover.
-Depending on your state's program, SPAP contributions might count toward your Medicare drug coverage out-of-pocket spending limit (cap), which is \$2,000 in 2025.
+Depending on your state's program, SPAP contributions might count toward your Medicare drug coverage out-of-pocket spending threshold (or limit), which is \$8,000 in 2024.